Treating COVID-19 at home: Care tips for you and others

 Providing care at home for a person sick with COVID-19?
 Or caring for yourself at home?
 Understand when emergency care is needed and what you can do to prevent the spread of infection.By Mayo Clinic Staff

 If you have coronavirus disease 2019 (COVID-19) and you're caring for yourself at home or you're caring for a loved one with COVID-19 at home, you might have questions.
 How do you know when emergency care is needed?
-How long is isolation necessary?
+How long do you need to isolate?
 What can you do to prevent the spread of germs?
 How can you support a sick loved one and manage your stress?
 Here's what you need to know.

-Most people who become sick with COVID-19 will only experience mild illness and can recover at home.
-Symptoms might last a few days, and people who have the virus might feel better in about a week.
-Treatment is aimed at relieving symptoms and includes rest, fluid intake and pain relievers.
+Most people who become sick with COVID-19 will only have mild illness and can get better at home.
+Symptoms might last a few days.
+People who have the virus might feel better in about a week.
+Treatment is aimed at relieving symptoms and includes:

-However, older adults and people of any age with existing medical conditions should call their doctor as soon as symptoms start.
+But adults over age 65 and people of any age with existing long-lasting (chronic) medical conditions should call their health care provider as soon as symptoms start.
 These factors put people at greater risk of becoming seriously ill with COVID-19.
+People with these conditions who get COVID-19 may also be eligible for certain treatments.
+These treatments need to start within a few days after symptoms start.

-Follow the doctor's recommendations about care and home isolation for yourself or your loved one.
-Talk to the doctor if you have any questions about treatments.
-Help the sick person get groceries and any medications and, if needed, take care of his or her pet.
+Follow the health care provider's suggestions about care and staying at home (isolating).
+Talk to the provider if you have any questions about treatments.
+Help the sick person get food and any medication needed.
+And, if needed, take care of the person's pet.

-It's also important to consider how caring for a sick person might affect your health.
-If you are older or have an existing medical condition, such as heart or lung disease or diabetes, you may be at higher risk of serious illness with COVID-19.
-You might consider isolating yourself from the sick person and finding another person to provide care.
+Also think about how caring for a sick person might affect your health.
+If you are age 65 or older or have an existing long-lasting (chronic) medical condition, such as heart or lung disease or diabetes, you may be at higher risk of serious illness with COVID-19.
+You might think about staying away from the sick person and finding another person to provide care.
+Also, you might choose to wear a face mask that gives higher protection.

 Emergency warning signs

-Carefully monitor yourself or your loved one for worsening symptoms.
-If symptoms appear to be getting worse, call the doctor.
+Carefully watch yourself or your loved one for signs and symptoms that are getting worse.

-The doctor might recommend use of a home pulse oximeter, especially if the ill person has risk factors for severe illness with COVID-19 and COVID-19 symptoms.
+The health care provider might suggest use of a home pulse oximeter, especially if the sick person has risk factors for severe illness with COVID-19 and COVID-19 symptoms.
 A pulse oximeter is a plastic clip that attaches to a finger.
 The device can help check breathing by measuring how much oxygen is in the blood.
-A reading of less than 92% might increase the need for hospitalization.
-If the doctor recommends a pulse oximeter, make sure you understand how to use the device properly and when a reading should prompt a call to the doctor.
+A reading of less than 92% might increase the need for staying in the hospital.
+If the provider recommends a pulse oximeter, make sure you understand how to use the device properly.
+And make sure you know when a reading should prompt a call to the provider.

-If you or the person with COVID-19 experiences emergency warning signs, medical attention is needed immediately.
-Call 911 or your local emergency number if the sick person can't be woken up or you notice any emergency signs, including:
+If you or the person with COVID-19 has emergency warning signs, get medical attention right away.
+Call 911 or your local emergency number if you notice any emergency signs, including:

 - Trouble breathing